 Toronto City Councillor Mike Layton wants you to.

-Layton has asked city staff to make up a number as to what the city will have to spend to deal with global warming, which he says is caused by the oil companies refuse to admit they caused it.
-He uses that rhetoric as he believes that the oil executives are acting just like the tobacco executives who denied the dangers of smoking.
+Layton has asked city staff to come up with a number for the city’s budget to deal with global warming, which he says is caused by oil companies refusing to admit they caused it.
+He uses that rhetoric because he believes that the oil executives are acting just like tobacco executives who deny the dangers of smoking.

-That attack has been tried in multiple jurisdictions in the United States and has been consistently rejected by the courts.
+That attack has been tried in multiple jurisdictions in the United States and consistently rejected by the courts.

 On my NEWSTALK1010 radio show, Layton vilified the oil companies who “continue to make a profit, and I think they should be made to share some of those profits for the effect their products have on municipal infrastructure.”